Eugene T. Heiner: Early life

-Eugene Heiner was born on August 20, 1852 in New York City.
+Eugene Heiner was born on August 20, 1852, in New York City.

-Career

 As a teenager, he studied under an architect in Chicago, before moving to Dallas in 1877.
 He moved to Texas the next year, where he practiced architecture for the rest of his career.

+Career

-He won a design competition and earned a commission to design the Galveston County Jailhouse.
-He also designed the Smith County Jail in 1881 and Gonzales County Jail.
+Among Heiner's first commissions in Houston was the 1880 Harris County Jail, located at the corner of Preston Avenue and Caroline Street.
+This building was crowned by a crested Mansard roof, equipped with ocular windows.
+This commission established his reputation, and was just the first of many courthouses and jails in Texas which defined his career.
+He won He also designed the Smith County Jail in 1881 and Gonzales County Jail.
 In addition to designing many Texas jails over the next two decades, he also designed courthouses in Texas.
 Three of these, the Colorado County Courthouse, Old Brazoria County Courthouse, and the Lavaca County Courthouse, are listed on the National Register of Historic Places.
-He is also credited with the design of a building at Texas A & M University in College Station, Texas and one at the Texas State Penitentiary in Huntsville, Texas.
+He is also credited with the design of a building at Texas A & M University in College Station, Texas, and one at the Texas State Penitentiary in Huntsville, Texas.

 Heiner executed various commissions in Galveston and Houston.
 These included the Blum Building (Galveston), the Kaufman and Runge Building (Galveston), and his best known buildings in Houston: the Houston Cotton Exchange, the W. L. Foley Building, and the Sweeney and Coombs Opera House.
+The Houston Cotton Exchange Building, completed in 1884, still stands As of 2024 at 202 Travis at the corner of Franklin Avenue.
+The three-story red-brick building combines Victorian and Renaissance elements, but with cladding and ornaments set at varying depths.
+The main entrance on Travis Street is a high-vaulted-arch frame with double doors.
+The Cotton Exchange commissioned Heiner to add a fourth floor in 1907.